sdam-au/sddk_py/README.md

 # sddk
 This is a simple package to upload data to- and dowload data from sciencedata.dk.
 It is especially designed for working with group folders.
 It relies mainly on Python requests library.

-Main functionality is uploading any python object (dict, list, dataframe) as json file to a preselected group folder and getting it back as the original python object.
+The main functionality is uploading (exporting) any Python object (dict, list, dataframe) as a text or json file to a preselected group folder and getting it back (importing) as an original Python object.

 ### Install and import